-Another advantage of charter schools is their potential to serve as "laboratories of innovation" for the public education system writ large.
 Because charter schools are exempt from many of the laws that govern other public schools, they can experiment with curricula, textbooks, and instructional methods.
 In theory, traditional public schools could adopt and scale up practices that prove successful in the charter school setting.
 In practice, charter management organizations implement many of the same practices across multiple schools.
 It is an open question whether traditional public schools have benefited from innovations in the charter school setting.
+There is one experiment that demonstrates that charter school practices adopted in traditional public schools boosts student achievement (Fryer, 2014).